 engine.runAndWait()

-Change Text-to-Speech Voice In Pyttsx3 Python
+Change TTS Voice In Pyttsx3 Python

 We can also change the voice of the engine, the default is the voice of a male named David.